Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 Judge Leigh Martin May establishes the procedure for selecting bellwether trial cases.

-Judge M. Gino Brogdon Sr. has been named the settlement mediator, but no urgent settlement talks have started yet because the trial is still too far away to create real pressure.
+Judge M. Gino Brogdon Sr. has been named the lawsuit settlement mediator, but no urgent settlement talks have started yet because the trial is still too far away to create real pressure.

 30 new cases were added to the Paragard MDL, bringing the total to 1,528 cases.